 Have you found yourself doing a Google search for a “therapist near me?”
 Or, “Do I need to talk to a therapist?”
 You’ve thought about starting therapy.
 You’ve recently seen influencers and celebrities talking about “what my therapist told me…” Now you’re wondering, could therapy help me, too?

-Did you know that since the pandemic, more than 1 in 6 people started therapy for the first time?
-You are not alone; people need support during this exhausting time.
+Did you know that more than 1 in 6 people started therapy for the first time in 2020?
+You are not alone; people need support.